-For beginning percussion players.
-Covers the use of snare drum, bass drum, cymbals, tambourine, triangle, simple mallet music, and timpani in an ensemble setting.
+In this course beginning percussion students perform together and learn snare drum, bass drum, cymbals, tambourine, triangle, simple mallet playing, and timpani in an ensemble setting.

 A continuation of ILPH-354, Bata Rhythms/Afro-Cuban Ceremonial Drumming Lab.
 Continued development of performance skills through study of recordings and transcriptions, singing and chanting, and group playing.
 Application of drumming and singing to other musical forms.

-A performance-based ensemble utilizing the music and rhythms from traditional West African genres.
-Emphasis will be placed upon dialogue between drum calls and dance movement along with cultural songs of historical content.
-Students will perform at least once as a full ensemble at the end of each semester.
+In this course, students will learn West African traditional music and dance genres.
+Emphasis will be placed on choreographed dances, drumming, and cultural songs and their historical content.
+Students will perform at least once, as a full ensemble, at the end of the semester.

 Advanced performance lab for percussion principals emphasizing group performance of contemporary percussion literature.
 Students enrolled in the fall semester are expected to reregister in this course for credit for the spring semester.
 Spring concert material will be rehearsed and prepared during both fall and spring semesters.